 Here are a few dental care tips to keep your teeth healthy while you’re busy jet setting.

 Challenges to keeping teeth clean on planes

-The biggest challenge for every long-distance flyer is not being able to follow routine.
-People forget to brush and floss and even rinse their mouth regularly.
+The biggest challenge for every long-distance flyer is not being able to follow a routine.
+People forget to brush and floss and even rinse their mouths regularly.
 This makes for the perfect recipe for the development of tooth decay and gum disease.